SvenVD/rpisurv/README.md

   If you have a "smearing" effect this option may resolve it.
   Note that you need a version of omxplayer which is released after 14 March 2016 (https://github.com/popcornmix/omxplayer/pull/433) to do this.

-- On a raspberry pi 3 it seems the default overscan settings are not good.
+- On a raspberry pi 3 and 4 it seems the default overscan settings are not good.
 If full screen is not used, if you have an unused bar in the bottom -> try to set `disable_overscan=1` in /boot/config.txt

+- Users on a raspberry pi 4 which experience flickering can try to set `disable_overscan=1` in /boot/config.txt.
+As reported here: [link](https://www.tapatalk.com/groups/rpisurv/camera-flickering-not-sure-what-is-the-issue-t48.html#p192).

 ## Feature requests